gnu4cn/book-forked/src/ch10-01-syntax.md

 compiled.
-In this process, the compiler does the opposite of the steps we used to create the generic function in Listing 10-5: the compiler looks at all the places where generic code is called and generates code for the concrete types the generic code is called with.
+In this process, the compiler does the opposite of the steps we used to create the generic function in Listing 10-5: the compiler looks at all the places where generic code is called and generates code for the concrete types where the generic code is called with.

 Let’s look at how this works by using the standard library’s generic `Option<T>` enum: